 Retrieving Wills or Powers of Attorney

-I will always have a digitalized copy of the Will for reference.
-I will also send a digitalized copy to my clients, and also provide a “trued up” copy of the Will in the clients’ Will Manual.
+I keep a digitalized copy of the Will for reference and send that digitalized copy to my clients.
+I also provide a “trued up” copy (unsigned photocopy for reference purposes only) of the Will in the clients’ Will Manual I provide to them.

-If the original Will is being stored in a safety deposit box at a bank, the Estate Trustees must attend at the bank with the Death Certificate of the deceased, and proof of identity of the Estate Trustees.
-With this proof the bank must open the safety deposit box for the Estate Trustees and provide the Will.
-The bank must also list what is in the safety deposit box.
-Once probate is obtained the contents can be given to the Estate Trustees.
-The client should leave instructions as to the location of their safety deposit box key.
-If they do not, it can take time and money to drill open the safety deposit box.
+If the original Will is being stored in a safety deposit box at a bank, the Estate Trustee(s) must attend at the bank with the Death Certificate of the deceased, and proof of identity of the Estate Trustee(s).
+With this proof the bank must open the safety deposit box for the Estate Trustee(s) and provide the Will.
+The bank must also list what is in the safety deposit box though the bank is required to provide the contents of the box at this time.
+Once probate is obtained (or an agreement reached with the bank when probate is not required), the contents can be given to the Estate Trustee(s).
+The client should leave instructions on the location of their safety deposit box key (this can be done in their Will manual).
+If the key cannot be found it can take time and money to drill open the safety deposit box.

 Powers of Attorney

-The process of safekeeping and retrieving Powers of Attorney differs greatly from Wills.
+Retrieving Powers of Attorney differs greatly from that of Wills.